Cavity-Magnon-Polariton spectroscopy of strongly hybridized electro-nuclear spin excitations in LiHoF4: Results Discussion

-The thermal broadening of the spin spectral line width is also directly quantified in figure \ref{fig:fit_param}(c), where we plot the fitted values of the spectral line widths ($\gamma_0/2\pi$) below the critical field at three different temperatures between 100~mK and 250~mK.
+The thermal broadening of the spin spectral line width is also directly quantified in figure \ref{fig:fit_param}(c), where we plot the fitted values of the spectral line widths ($\gamma_0/2\pi$) above the critical field at three different temperatures between 100~mK and 250~mK.
 The solid lines serve as visual guides only while the dashed lines represent our hypothesized trend.
 For each magnon transition, it clearly shows a trend of broadening toward higher temperatures.
 In the meantime, the line widths for different magnon transitions at the same temperature show a bell shaped curve where the line widths are the lowest for both the highest and lowest transitions while being elevated for those in between.
 In consideration of the distance in energy among these magnon transitions, as shown in figure \ref{fig:data_on}(a), the broadening of middle transitions is likely due to the mode-mode coupling where a magnon transition is damped by another nearby transition.
+With the fitted values of coupling strengths and spin line widths, and previously obtained values of the cavity dissipation rates ($\kappa_e$ and $\kappa_i$), we estimate the cooperativities for the two branching features at 3.32 T and 13.90 T to be, respectively $C\sim 14$ and $C\sim 11$, satisfying the conventional criteria of strong coupling, $C > 1$\cite{Schuster2010}.